Breastfeeding and complementary feeding: importance, challenges and protection in emergencies

 Breastfeeding more difficult for mothers affected by humanitarian crisis

-During humanitarian crises, mothers and caregivers face additional challenges in providing their children with the nutrition they need.
+During humanitarian crises, mothers and caregivers face additional difficulties in providing their children with the nutrition they need.

-On one hand, as a result of conflicts, climate events, and displacement, mothers who wish to breastfeed their children may find themselves physically, mentally, and emotionally exhausted.
-In the conditions they live in, there may be no safe spaces for families to care for and play with their young children, nor privacy to breastfeed on demand.
+On one hand, as a result of conflicts, climate events, and displacement, mothers who wish to breastfeed their children may find themselves physically, mentally, and emotionally exhausted (UNICEF & IFE Core Group, 2025)UNICEF & Infant Feeding in Emergencies Core Group.
+(2025).
+Technical and operational guidance for increasing access to breastmilk through wet nursing in emergency settings.
+UNICEF. https://knowledge.unicef.org/resource/technical-operational-guidance-increasing-access-breastmilk-through-wet-nursing-emergencies.
+In the conditions in which they live, there may be no safe spaces where families can care for and play with their young children, nor privacy to offer on-demand breastfeeding (Dall'Oglio et al., 2020)Dall'Oglio, I., Marchetti, F., Mascolo, R., Amadio, P., Gawronski, O., Clemente, M., Dotta, A., Ferro, F., Garofalo, A., Salvatori, G., Tarantino, A., Tiozzo, E., & Giusti, A. (2020).
+Breastfeeding protection, promotion, and support in humanitarian emergencies: A systematic review of literature.
+Journal of Human Lactation, 36(4), 687–698. https://doi.org/10.1177/0890334419900151.
 Support networks and community structures also break down.
-As a result, and especially if they are not prioritized in humanitarian assistance, mothers and caregivers may find themselves alone, unsupported, and unable to feed and care for their young children.
+As a result, and especially if they are not prioritised in humanitarian assistance, mothers and caregivers may find themselves alone, without support, and without the capacity to feed and care for their young children.

 On the other hand, during these crises, access to health services, information, and support regarding breastfeeding and infant feeding becomes difficult.
 This complicates the early initiation of breastfeeding and turns minor difficulties in its practice into insurmountable problems and obstacles.